poushali-maersk/poushali-maersk/README.md

 - 👋 Hi, I’m @poushali-maersk
-- 🌱 I’m currently an intern at DevOps Intern at Maersk
+- 🌱 I’m currently an DevOps intern at  Maersk
-- 📫 How to reach me poushali.chakraborty@maersk.com
+- 📫 How to reach me -> poushali.chakraborty@maersk.com

 <!---
 poushali-maersk/poushali-maersk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.